-TypingDNA’s typing biometrics provide a risk-based score based on factor such as the person’s typing patterns.
+TypingDNA’s typing biometrics provide a risk-based score based on a factor such as a person’s typing patterns.
 This goes much deeper than simply looking at the user’s device and geographic location.

 After all, someone could steal your phone or access your laptop.
 If that happens, the typical RBA process will be fooled.
 Typing biometrics would instantly raise a red flag, though, because the criminal wouldn’t have the true user’s same exact typing patterns.
 By using the risk-based score from TypingDNA, the website’s RBA would kick in during situations it otherwise would have ignored, thereby protecting the user’s account from fraud.

 As you can see, typing biometrics offer a natural complement for risk-based authentication.
 Accounts will be more secure, and companies will reduce their risk of typical RBA methods failing when a criminal accesses a user’s information from one of their trusted devices.